Release Date: August 25, 2014

 Special Occasions and Anniversaries

-In celebration of Hispanic Heritage Month, Ricardo Marlow and Ensemble will perform music and dance from the Flamenco tradition on September 14; in honor of African American History Month, soprano Kishna Davis sings Alan Mandel's Slavery and Emancipation: A Lincoln Celebration (February 8) and the Marian Anderson String Quartet plays music by African American composers (February 22) in honor of African American History Month.
+In celebration of Hispanic Heritage Month, Ricardo Marlow and Ensemble will perform music and dance from the Flamenco tradition on September 14; in honor of African American History Month, Marlissa Hudson, soprano, and Alan Mandel, pianist, perform music by Mandel (February 8) and the Marian Anderson String Quartet plays music by African American composers (February 22) in honor of African American History Month.
 Celebrating Women's History Month, pianist Irina Nuzova will perform music by women composers on March 29.
 In honor of the 100th birth anniversary of Richard Bales, the Gallery's first assistant to the director for music, The Voices of Canton, Inc. (VOCI) will sing his cantatas, The Union and The Confederacy, on April 12.

 NGA Resident Ensembles